28 Different Types of Weevils With Pictures

 by Healthy Yards is licensed under CC BY 4.0

-Odontocorynus Salebrosus weevils are a type of beetle known for their elongated snouts, which they use to bore into plants and seeds.
+Odontocorynus Salebrosus weevils are a beetle known for their elongated snouts, which they use to bore into plants and seeds.

 There are over 60,000 species of weevils, and they can be found in almost every habitat on Earth.

-One type of weevil that is particularly interesting is the Odontocorynus Salebrosus, which is unique in its appearance and behavior.
+One particularly interesting type of weevil is the Odontocorynus Salebrosus, which is unique in its appearance and behavior.

 The Odontocorynus Salebrosus is a type of weevil found in Central and South America.

-Unlike most different types of weevils, which have a long, slender snouts, the Odontocorynus Salebrosus has a short, broad snout that is covered in small bumps.
+Unlike most types of weevils, which have a long, slender snout, the Odontocorynus Salebrosus has a short, broad snout covered in small bumps.

 This snout is used to bore into the stems of plants, where the female weevil lays her eggs.